timholy/SymbolicLP.jl/README.md

  100.0
 ```

+If it's your first time calling `lpsolve`, there will be a substantial delay as Julia JIT-compiles all the linear programming routines.
+Subsequent calls will be much faster.
+However, suppose you'll be solving "similar" linear programs many times, perhaps with slightly different constants each time.
+If speed also matters, then this simple approach may not be ideal: Julia is having to parse the symbolic program into a numeric problem, then solve the numeric program.

+It would be nice if there were a convenient way to do most of the symbolic parsing ahead of time, and then call the numeric solver with the new constants.

 ## Advanced usage

-Here we'll consider a more complex example to illustrate the more advanced features of the library.
 Let's say you're a farmer raising pigs, cows, and chickens.
-You have a number of nests, and space to build stalls.
 You get a payout of $80 per pig, $100 per cow, and $10 per chicken.
-However, your community values its historical balance of having approximately two pigs for every cow, and imposes a tax of `$8*|pigs-2*cows|`.
+However, your community values its historical balance of having approximately two pigs for every cow and imposes a tax if this balance is violated, in the amount of `$8*|pigs-2cows|`.
+You are also resource-constrained, in that your barn has a certain footprint, and this limits the number of nests you can have for the chickens and the number of stalls you can build for the pigs and cows.

 Just for fun, let's build this program in two blocks:
 ```julia